grokify/ringcentral-sdk-csharp-simple/docs/installation/Xamarin-NET.md

 1. compile target to library by changing "Project Options > Build > General > Code Generation > Compile Target" to "Library" from "Executable"
 1. Build All (⌘B)

 This builds the `PubNub-Message.dll` library which will be referenced in the following diectory `c-sharp/mono-for-mac/PubNub-Console/bin/Debug/`.
-Total files include:
+All files in this directory include:

 ```bash
 JsonFx.dll